 In terms of what affects the prices of CFDs – it is essentially the price movement of the underlying assets.
-Keep in mind that a CFD contract is basically a derivative contract that is known as off the exchange product.
+Keep in mind that a CFD contract is basically a derivative contract that is known as the exchange product.
 In other words, this means that you are speculating the opening and closing prices in a CFD trade versus another trader or, usually, versus the CFD provider.

-For example, crude oil CFD prices are mainly driven by supply and demand or by seasonality.
+For example, crude oil CFD prices are mainly driven by supply and demand or seasonality.
 Prices of equity CFDs can be determined by business factors or company-specific factors, such as earnings or acquisitions.
 Price movements in the Forex market are mostly influenced by fundamental factors, such as economic growth, inflation, interest rates, geopolitical tension, monetary policy expectations, and environmental factors.